Shou-/KawaiiBot-hs/README.md

 Add, it appends the string of the output on the right to the output on the left.

 ## .lewd
-The format for the lewd function is currently looking something like this:
+The format for the lewd function's file is currently looking something like this:
 ```
 "Hey!
 This is a string!
 Woohoo~ \ETX04\x2665\ETX"
+"It's another string!
+They are separated by newlines."
 ```
 Where `\ETX` is the character needed to color text over IRC and `\x2665` is the unicode 'black heart' character.